confidential-computing/governance/SIGs/GRC/publications/Verifier Governance.md

 4. Ensure and be able to prove that the correct and current policies are applied at all times
    1. Tamper-evident logs of policy & cryptographic key histories, as well as associated attestation decisions, listing responsible actors (e.g., who has approved and/or applied each policy change, which policy was used for each decision), MUST be securely maintained
-   2. Confidentiality offered to the histories or policies and cryptographic keys MUST match that offered to the active policies and cryptographic keys
+   2. Confidentiality offered to the histories of policies and cryptographic keys MUST match that offered to the active policies and cryptographic keys

 # Governance Expectations Summary